-The discount rate used to measure the total OPEB liability was 7.50%.
+The discount rate used to measure the total OPEB liability was \\\\%.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current contribution rate.

-Based on those assumptions, the OPEB plan fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-As a result, the discount rate and the investment rate of return are the same.
+Based on those assumptions, the OPEB plan fiduciary net position was not projected to be available to make all projected future benefit payments of current plan members.
+As a result, a blended discount rate was used based on a combination of the investment rate of return of \\\\% and municipal bond rate of % (based on index provided by on 20year municipal bor nd rate as of June 30, 2018).